OCHA-DAP/hdx-python-country/documentation/index.md

 The library has detailed API documentation which can be found in the menu at the top.

 ## Breaking Changes
+From 4.1.0, HXL hashtags no longer used in Country class.
+The header names are used instead.

 From 4.0.0, Python 3.10 or later is required as well as HDX Python Utilities >= 4.
 To continue using HDX Python Country < 4, please pin to HDX Python Utilities < 4.